adrianbrink/Dataflow-Analysis-Framework/README.md

 ## Further Improvements
 ### Parser
-- it cannot parse statements that end with a semicolon
+- it cannot parse statements that end with a semicolonl